fatcatbaker/branchapp/README.md

 ---
 ## Testing
-Explain how to run tests for your application.
-For example:
+A simple unit test has been created to test the UserService.
+With additional time, I would have added more unit tests and integration tests.
-- Run `mvn test` or `gradle test`
+- Run `mvn test` to run the unit tests
 ---

 ## Contact